heptarch/heptarch.github.io/drafts/demon.md

 structure, radiate into the void.
 It is bleeding to death.

-Twelve flies break off from the swarm and dance into an icosahedral web around the dying spider.
+Twelve flies break off from the swarm and form an icosahedral web around the dying spider.
 Slowly, with ritual symmetry, they converge on their quarry, folding up space as they go: a letter sealed and despatched to the future.